 The clear tequila that results from second distillation may be bottled and sold as 'blanco' tequila.
-In contrast, reposado and añejo tequilas are aged in oak, so over time the wood can impart tannins that soften and mellow the spirit and add character.
-(There is no regulation controlling the maximum fill strength of tequila going into a cask).
+In contrast, reposado and añejo tequilas must be aged in oak, so over time the wood can impart tannins that soften and mellow the spirit and add character.
+(Note, blanco tequilas may rested in/on oak for up to 60 days.)

 The casks used may be new or previously used to age tequila or another spirit, most commonly American whiskey.
 Casks may be toasted or charred to add colour and flavour.
 (Acids in the layer charcoal toast lining the inside of the cask react with alcohol to produce esters.)

 The type of wood, thickness of stave, level of toast, previous fill, number of cycles in the cask, temperature, humidity and entry alcohol level all combine to dramatically affect how tequila matures.
 Reposado tequilas may also be matured in vats called 'pipones'.

 CRT seal to prevent tampering with aging tequila

 Whether cask or pipone, the regulations dictate that the container in which ageing takes place must remain sealed throughout the duration with paper seals put in place and removed by the Compliance Assessment Agency.

 Additives such as caramel colouring, glycerine, sugar syrup, older tequila, oak (natural or Encino) extract, aromatizers and flavourings (permitted by the Mexican Ministry of Health) may also to added to all aged categories of tequila - up to 75 grams per litre of sugar and 85 grams per litre of other additives, but (total dry matter) must be less than one percent of total volume.
 Although some may question its enforcement, a rule change introduced in February 2013 prohibits the use of such additives in blanco tequila.